uilicious/docs-v1.uilicious.com/scripting/alerts.md

 These commands interact with **alerts**, including **confirm** and **prompt** dialogs.

+**Please take note:**

+* Browser support:
+  * Fully supported on Chrome and Microsoft Edge
+  * Unstable on Firefox, Safari, and IE11 - work in progress to fully support alerts
+* Current limitations:
-> Note - **Screenshots are disabled when alerts are open**.
+  * **Screenshots are disabled when alerts are open**.
 We're working on enabling screenshots during alert.
 Vote on [this ticket](https://trello.com/c/AdVKnK0x) if you require this feature to bump it up our priority list.

 ## List of commands